palera1n/palera1n/COMMONISSUES.md

 If the unzip error message it cannot find "`palera1n.zip(.ZIP, period.)`", you are running an outdated version of palera1n and need to update using `git pull`.
 If this doesn't work, reclone the palera1n repository by running `cd .. && sudo rm -rf palera1n && sudo git clone --recursive --depth=1 --shallow-submodules https://github.com/palera1n/palera1n && cd palera1n`.

 Otherwise, this error most likely indicates a problem with your internet connection, and you simply need to try running palera1n again.

+## Filza crashing on launch
+Install the latest version of Filza from the [TIGI Software repo](https://www.tigisoftware.com/repo). **The version on BigBoss is outdated**.
+You do not need AutoSign or FilzaFixer anymore.

+## dpkg error: Read-only file system
+  - Open the palera1n loader app
+  - Press the gear icon
+  - Remount R/W

+Then try again.

+## Library not loaded: /usr/lib/libSystem.B.dylib
+This usually means the fakefs wasn't created properly.
+It might be left over from a restore.
+[Restore rootfs](https://ios.cfw.guide/removing-palera1n/) and try jailbreaking again.

+## pip error: legacy-install-failure
+- Ubuntu/Debian
+  - `sudo apt install python3-dev`
+- Fedora
+  - `sudo dnf install python3-devel`
+- openSUSE
+  - `sudo dnf install python3-devel`

 <br>